mrobert09/Study-Dungeon-Warrior/README.md

 generated and different upon each initialization.
 The character navigates through the dungeon and encounters monsters.
 In order to defeat the monster, the character must answer a question correctly.
 The game provides sound effects to notify the player whether the question was answered correctly or not.

+## Awards
+The project submitted won first place in the hackathon out of over a dozen entries.

 ## Illustrations
 Navigating the character through the rooms of the dungeon. <br/><br/>